tymonkar/tui-snake/README.md

 # tui-snake
 A simple Snake game written in Rust.
 I used crossterm library to handle terminal drawing.
-Game automaticly ajusts to size of your terminal.
-I recommend using a monospaced font to avoid rendering issues.
+The game automatically adjusts to the size of your terminal.
+**Note:** I recommend using a monospaced font in your terminal to avoid rendering issues.
 ![Snake TUI](assets/snake_tui.png)
 ## How to run it
 1. **Clone the repo:**